The Museum is reopening on Sunday 5th April 2026 - Easter Sunday at 2.30pm

-Our exhibition on East Hendred, the Second World War and the Harwell site will continue for a second year - many say it is our best yet - there is a lot to see and read so please make a visit
+Our exhibition on East Hendred, the Second World War and the Harwell site will continue for a second year - many say it is our best yet - there is a lot to see and read so please make a visit or revisit

 The museum